-Change Your Brain
+Change Your Brain to Change Your Personality

-But for most people, it is not–it need not be-a life sentence, a rigid template that determines what will befall you.
-It is your way of being, of becoming, and of meeting life’s challenges.
-Most people have a built-in flexibility factor that allows them to learn to deal with the hurdles thrown in their path.
-As life goes on, they learn to adapt to change, which makes a variety of experiences and expressions of themselves possible.
+For most people, personality need not be a life sentence, a rigid template that determines what will befall you.
+Most of us have a built-in flexibility factor that allows us to learn to deal with the hurdles thrown in our path.
+As life goes on, we learn to adapt to change, which makes a variety of experiences and expressions of ourselves possible.
 So yes, normally personality modifies throughout life.

-Numerous studies show that psychotherapy works.
-So do training in yoga and meditation and exercise and new health habits, as well as medication and profound life experience–anything that spurs your brain to, in effect, learn a new language.
-And this learning process literally changes the structure and functioning of the brain.
-Here’s how.
+We’re talking about anything that spurs the brain to, in effect, learn a new language.
+It is this intense learning process that literally changes the structure and functioning of your brain.

 Think of the difference between short-term and long-term memory.
 Remember a killer exam in college that you had to pass?
 You pulled an all-nighter, cramming for the exam, and you not only passed, but you got a pretty good grade, right?
 Now think of some of the things you learned while preparing for that exam.

 Here’s why you can’t: this kind of learning is transient.
 You stuff as much information as possible into short-term retention.
 But by design, this memory capacity helps us hold things in focus only while needed.

 In contrast, long-term memory results from long-term effort.
 Work, practice, persistence, and patience prompt changes in the structure of brain cells, even stimulating the creation of new ones throughout the life span.
 Connections grow among these neurons, and new abilities can develop.

 Researchers in neuropsychiatric laboratories are demonstrating that learning and significant experience can trigger previously unexpressed potentials.
 To return to our genetic deck of cards: these possibilities encode in our genes from the start.